-- Explain explicitly what Learners are being asked to do, with clear instructions; confirm that they are not required to submit anything and clarify why they will benefit from doing it.
+- Explain explicitly what learners are being asked to do, with clear learner-facing instructions; confirm that they are not required to submit anything and clarify why they will benefit from doing it.

-- Contain explicit step titles - to help Learners orient themselves and set their expectations i.e. ‘Give it a go’ ‘Measure your progress’ ‘Self-assessment’, ‘Progress so far’ or ‘What have you learnt?’.
+- Prepare step titles that signpost - help learners orient themselves and set their expectations i.e. ‘Give it a go’ ‘Measure your progress’ ‘Self-assessment’, ‘Progress so far’ or ‘What have you learned?’.

 - Include parameters of what they are and are not allowed to do so that they have a clear goal to reach.